 Generally, pregnant women do not appear to be more likely to be seriously unwell than other healthy adults if they develop the new coronavirus.
 It is expected the large majority of pregnant women will experience only mild or moderate cold/flu-like symptoms.

-More severe symptoms such as pneumonia, seem to be appear to be more common in older people, those with weakened immune systems or long-term conditions.
+More severe symptoms such as pneumonia, seem to appear to be more common in older people, those with weakened immune systems or long-term conditions and our BAME communities.
 As yet, there is no evidence that pregnant women who get this infection are more at risk of serious complications than any other healthy individuals.